rivelles/learning/books/designing-data-intensive-applications/chapter-5.md

 - A write and a read can happen at the same time, where the read gets the value before the write.
 - If a write failed in more than w and not rolled back, it can be read by a client.
 - A node fail and gets restored with a replica that is not up-to-date.

+### Sloppy Quorums and Hinted Handoff

+If a node is down, we might not reach the quorum.
+In this case, we can still write to the available nodes and to others that aren't within the `n` nodes.
+This is called **sloppy quorum**.

+When the node comes back, we can send the writes that were not replicated to it.
+This is called **hinted handoff**.